To tourists, Poland isn’t typically known for its mountain ranges.

 Some that are specific to the south mountain regions of Poland include:

-- King of Snakes: A magnificent, rainbow-coloured serpent with a golden crown, notorious for its reign over black knights who terrorised local villages.
+King of Snakes: A magnificent, rainbow-coloured serpent with a golden crown, notorious for its reign over black knights who terrorised local villages in the Western tatras.

-Carpathian Bellflower – A botanical jewel indigenous to the region.
+Carpathian Bellflower – A botanical gem native to the area.

-Retezat Lily – An extraordinary bloom, unique to the Carpathians.
+Retezat Lily – An extraordinary bloom unique to the Polish side of the Tatras.

-Brown Bears – Experience the splendour of one of Europe’s most formidable mammals.
+Brown Bears – Witness the splendour of one of Europe’s most formidable mammals.

 Lynxes – Keep an eye out for this elusive hunter in its natural habitat.